robatwilliams/es-compat/packages/eslint-plugin-ecmascript-compat/README.md

 Firefox >= 58
 ```

-For example usage, see sibling directory: `eslint-plugin-es-compat-example`
+For example usage, see sibling directory: `eslint-plugin-ecmascript-compat-example`

 <!--- Absolute link, in order to work from NPM website --->